Christian Communities Gathering of Northeastern Pennsylvania

 From that luncheon meeting came the commitment on the part of all gathered to develop a new ecumenical body for parts of Central and Northeastern Pennsylvania where our various groups have contact.
 Over time, this ecumenical body has become known as the Christian Communities Gathering of Northeastern Pennsylvania.
 About 10 Christian traditions and ecumenical agencies are regularly represented at the quarterly meetings and other activities.

-This group, unique in all of Pennsylvania, continues to provide representatives of various Christian traditions in our area the opportunity to get to know and understand each other better.
 The hope is that the work done by this group would be carried back to local parish communities.
 It would be on the local level that we hope to increase opportunities for shared prayer, serious theological dialogue and work for the betterment of humanity.
 What we do at this group we hope is someday mirrored on the local level.

 “All this is extremely important and of fundamental significance for ecumenical activity.
 Thus it is absolutely clear that ecumenism, the movement promoting Christian unity, is not just some sort of “appendix” which is added to the Church’s traditional activity.
 Rather, ecumenism is an organic part of her life and work, and consequently must pervade all that she is and does; it must be like the fruit borne by a healthy and flourishing tree which grows to its full stature.”